 It can be worrying for mums and dads when they first notice that their baby has a misshapen head, but parents should feel comforted by the fact that it is extremely uncommon that a baby will need to undergo plagiocephaly surgery to resolve it.
 For babies less than four months of age, we recommend that parents try repositioning techniques that will help to minimise the pressure on one part of the head, naturally allowing improvement of the baby’s head shape.

+Our non-surgical TiMBandAir plagiocephaly treatment is comfortable and designed to fit the exact shape of your baby’s head.
 The window of being able to treat plagiocephaly with a cranial helmet is quite short.
 Helmet therapy relies on a baby’s skull being flexible and growing quickly, which is the case in younger babies.
 However, by 18 to 24 months of age, most of the cranium growth has been achieved and the structures are becoming more rigid.
-So if parents want to correct the head shape after this age, the only way it can be done is by surgery to correct the deformity.
+So if parents want to correct the head shape after this age, the only way it can be done is with plagiocephaly surgery to correct the deformity.
 However, this process has all of the usual risks of surgery and is only recommended after careful consideration.
 With the various and safe treatment options available, plagiocephaly surgery can usually be avoided.

 Treatment of craniosynostosis differs from that of plagiocephaly and brachycephaly, and surgery is the only option to treat it.
 At Technology in Motion, we sometimes come across babies that we believe may be an undiagnosed case of craniosynostosis.
 In these circumstances, we do not offer helmet treatment and instead advise that parents take their baby to their GP for further investigation, preferably at their nearest craniofacial or neurosurgical unit.
 There are some cases where a cranial helmet can bring about further head shape correction post-operatively, and we work with clinicians in Europe who offer this type of intervention.